 Maintaining A “People-First” Attitude in Customer Service

 Last but not least, the third “P” of the 3 important qualities of customer service is a people-first attitude.
-Although maintaining a professional and patient approach is important in customer interactions, the biggest factors in high-quality service all relate to basic humanity.
+Although a professional and patient approach is important in customer interactions, the biggest factor in high-quality service is basic humanity.
 Ask yourself, “Do my customers feel heard and understood when they voice a concern?”
 “Do they feel valued and appreciated when they make a purchase?” and “Do they know that my team and I view them as a person, not a sale?”
-To answer each of these questions with a “yes,” if you can’t already, start with the three steps below.
+To answer each of these questions with a “yes,” start with the three steps below.

 Empathizing With Customers

 Maintaining a people-first attitude first means expressing empathy for your customers.
-Whether they’re calm or combative, in many cases, customers aren’t just complaining because of a concern for your product or service.
+In many cases, customers aren’t just complaining because of a concern for your product or service.
 Like all of us, they’re also juggling personal and professional concerns.
 This makes their apprehension for your brand just the tip of the iceberg.
-As a result, being empathetic for customer’s experiences – related to your business or not – isn’t just a sure way to improve their day.
+Showing empathy for your customer’s struggles – related to your business or not – isn’t just a sure way to improve their day.
 It’s also guaranteed to make them feel heard, increasing the chance they turn into a regular.

-For example, a Traders Joe’s customer shared the story of how the grocery chain helped his mother and grandfather through a tough time, even though they were first-time customers.
+For example, a Traders Joe’s customer shared the story of how the brand helped his family through a tough time.
+The story is especially impressive because they were first-time customers.
 In the viral Reddit post, the man explained that his 89-year-old grandfather lived alone.
 Though normally comfortable, in a recent snowstorm, he’d been unable to travel to the store for groceries.
-In response, the man’s mother called a number of grocers in the area to see if they would deliver, as he no longer had food and she didn’t live close enough to purchase them herself.
+In response, the man’s mother called a number of grocers in the area to see if they would deliver.
+He no longer had food and she didn’t live close enough to purchase them herself.
 Although most of the stores refused, Trader Joe’s said they would make an exception.
 According to the writer, they then helped his mother choose appropriate items and delivered them in less than an hour.
 They even covered the cost of the food, telling the writer’s mother to have a “Merry Christmas.”

 Personalizing & Connecting With Customers